joeshub/css-in-react/07-styled-components/solution/README.md

 Now if you go back to your web browser everything should be back to normal.
 Inspect the UL element.
 Notice the new 2 generated classes on the element.

+Also tagged template
+literals are nice that you can have line breaks in them.
+Altohou if you have an error in your tagged template literal, you won't see an error in the console.